shahdevangp/FabConRTITutorial/docs/workshop.md

 # Introduction
 Suppose you own an e-commerce website selling bike accessories.
 You have millions of visitors a month, you want to analyze the website traffic, consumer patterns and predict sales.

-This workshop will walk you through the process of building an end-to-end [Real-Time Intelligence](<https://blog.fabric.microsoft.com/en-us/blog/introducing-real-time-intelligence-in-microsoft-fabric>) Solution in MS Fabric, using the medallion architecture, for your e-commerce website.
+This workshop will walk you through the process of building an end-to-end [Real-Time Intelligence](<https://blog.fabric.microsoft.com/en-us/blog/introducing-real-time-intelligence-in-microsoft-fabric>) Solution in MS Fabric, using the real-time medallion architecture, for your e-commerce website.

 You will learn how to:
 - Build a medallion architecture in Fabric Real-Time Intelligence.
-- Use Fabric shortcuts & Data Factory pipelines to get data from operational DBs like SQL Server (with AdventureWorksLT sample data).
+- Use Fabric shortcuts to get data OneLake into Fabric Real-Time Intelligence (with AdventureWorksLT sample data).
 - Stream events into Fabric Eventhouse via Eventstream & leverage OneLake availability.
 - Create real-time data transformations in Fabric Eventhouse through the power of Kusto Query Language (KQL) & Fabric Copilot.
 - Create real-time visualizations using Real-Time Dashboards and automate actions.